nyguerrillagirl/300-days-of-code/README.md

 I decided to move some of the documentation I create as part of the 300-days-of-code under Github.
-I usually have them saved in OneDrive but I got a corrupt file which made me lose one day.
+I usually have them saved in OneDrive but I got a corrupt file which made me lose one day of notes.

 Under /docs
 - 2D_GAME_ENGINE_USING_CPP